 Reporting to the Board or Audit Committee.
 The actuary is required to report to the Board.
 This may be done in a form of the actuary's choosing.
-The CATF strongly encourages the Appointed Actuary to present his or her analysis in a form that clearly and plainly conveys the risks and uncertainties that underlie the exposures.
-The Board should be aware of differences between the actuary's estimates -- point and/or range -- and the carried reserves.
-The Board should be aware of the actuary's opinion regarding the risk of material adverse deviation, and what amount of adverse deviation the actuary judges to be material.
+The CATF strongly encourages the Appointed Actuary to present his or her analysis in person so that the risks and uncertainties that underlie the exposures can be adequately conveyed and discussed.
+As the actuarial profession makes advances in reserve methodology, such as stochastic simulation, a single deterministic indication would not be appropriate for many companies.
+While management is limited to single values on lines 1 and 3 of the Liability Page, the Board should be made aware of the actuary's opinion regarding the risk of material adverse deviation, the sources of that risk, and what amount of adverse deviation the actuary judges to be material.